Faethm-ai/jupydiff/README.md

         uses: Faethm-ai/jupydiff@master
 ```
 ### Option 2 - Workflow
 Get jupydiff working by simply adding the following main.yml file into your GitHub repo `/workflow` directory, and every time the workflow is triggered by push or pull request, the changes will be printed in the commit comment including pull request merges.
+The reason this option is offered, is due to being able to run the jupydiff in 20-30 seconds, four times faster than the action.
+Also, more secure, as you will be in control of dependencies and code.
+Again, take note – you will be responsible for updating code and patching vulnerabilities yourself should any be discovered.
 ```yaml
 on:            #chose trigger upon which the workflow will run(you can add custom ones if you want)
   push: